-James D. Williams has 25 years of experience in financial management at high technology firms ranging from Fortune 500 to micro-size companies.
-He currently serves as Head of Finance for Nokia’s virtual reality business.
-Having earned an MBA in Finance from Carnegie Mellon University in Pittsburgh, Pennsylvania and Certified Public Accounting (CPA) licensure, he has gained management experience with Price Waterhouse, Juniper Networks, Sun Microsystems, and Teledyne, among others.
+James D. Williams has 25 years of experience in senior financial management at high technology firms ranging from Fortune 500 to micro-size companies.
+Concurrently, he has served as a board officer for San Jose Jazz and Steinway Society of the Bay Area.
+In 2019 James moved professionally into the performing arts sector as Chief Financial Officer and Managing Director of Finance & Administration for Opera San José.
+Having earned an MBA in Finance from Carnegie Mellon University in Pittsburgh, Pennsylvania and Certified Public Accounting (CPA) licensure, he has gained business management experience with Price Waterhouse, Juniper Networks, Sun Microsystems, and Nokia, among others.
 James is an active booster of San Jose’s downtown community and its cultural life.
-A desire to ensure quality, live music performances are accessible in our diverse community leads him to champion the mission of San Jose Jazz, where he served as Chief Financial Officer prior to accepting the Board leadership role.
-His prior community service includes Board of Directors & Finance Chair for Steinway Society of the Bay Area and Preservation Action Council of San Jose.
+A desire to ensure quality, live music performances are accessible in our diverse community leads him to champion the mission of San Jose Jazz.

 Mike Warner, Chair Emeritus